 There are many wonders in the world – see yourselves in this website!
 But sometimes even Wondermondo is surprised – does it really exist?
 One of such surprises is Prohodna – a unique cave in Bulgaria.

 If you see this after your page is loaded completely, leafletJS files are missing.

 Bulgaria has got many beautiful places but one of the most impressive ones is the enormous Iskar Gorge – a picturesque, long valley crossing the Stara Planina mountains from Sofia towards the Danube.

 Most interesting and impressive is the tributary of Iskar Gorge – Karlukovo Gorge.
 Here one can see many impressive limestone formations – tall walls, arches, giant caves – all rather resembling some far away exotic land and not the European Bulgaria.

 In Karlukovo Gorge and near it are known more than 280 caves, including such wonder as the 4.5 km long Temnata Dupka with a multitude of important early human finds.

 But by far the best known local wonder is Prohodna – "Passage".

 Passage for giants

-Present day Prohodna is just a part of once larger cave.
+Present-day Prohodna is just a part of the once larger cave.
 The thin upper layer over the cave is gradually collapsing and sometimes in the future there will remain only a steep gorge instead of the cave.

 Floor of this giant cave is comparatively plain and in the past – in Neolithic – Chalcolithic ages it has been inhabited by humans.